gammasoft71/xtd/docs/downloads.md

 ./install
 ```

-2. Create as many unit tests as you want with xtd.forms.
+2. Create as many applications as you want with xtd.

 ## Other linux Distribution

-1. Install g++ 7 or later
+1. Install g++ 9 or later

    In order to build , you first need download and install g++ 7 or later.